somrajroy/CloudLandingZone/README.md

 # Tagging standards and strategy

 Tagging is a cornerstone of a cloud landing zone, enabling resource organization, cost management, governance, and automation across AWS, Azure, and GCP.
-A cloud-agnostic strategy uses `lowercase` `snake_case` keys (e.g., cost_center_id, owner_email) and values (e.g., env=prod), limited to 63 characters, to meet GCP’s strict label constraints (lowercase, letters, numbers, underscores only, starting with a letter), while ensuring compatibility with AWS (128-char key limit, case-sensitive) and Azure (512-char key limit, case-insensitive keys).
+A cloud-agnostic strategy uses `lowercase` `snake_case` `keys (e.g., cost_center_id, owner_email)` and `values (e.g., env=prod)`, limited to 63 characters, to meet GCP’s strict label constraints (lowercase, letters, numbers, underscores only, starting with a letter), while ensuring compatibility with AWS (128-char key limit, case-sensitive) and Azure (512-char key limit, case-insensitive keys).
 This `lowest common denominator` approach prevents export issues in tools like GCP BigQuery, AWS Cost Explorer, and Azure Cost Management, and supports cross-cloud automation (e.g., Terraform, CI/CD).
 Enforce tags using AWS Tag Policies, Azure Policy, or GCP Organization Policies.
 A 2022 CloudZero survey found that consistent tagging reduced cloud overspending by up to 20%, highlighting its value for `FinOps` and `Well-Architected principles`.
 ### Universal Tagging strategy
+ * Tagging rules differ across CSPs - This inconsistency makes cross-cloud automation fail unless a customer enforce common standards.
+ * `Cross-cloud automation needs one rule` : Tools like Terraform, CI/CD pipelines, and governance engines require predictable, uniform tags to avoid failures or misclassification.
- * Follow the universal (`all lowercase with snake_case`) tagging standard to ensure compatibility across CSP's without any transformation.
+ * Follow the universal (`all lowercase' 'snake_case`) tagging standard to ensure compatibility across CSP's without any transformation.
     * `all lowercase`
     * `snake_case (no spaces, no hyphens, no uppercase except for IDs/emails where case sensitivity is required)`
     * This makes tagging portable and automation-friendly across AWS, Azure, and GCP & works natively everywhere without modification.